Department of Linguistics

 I am a linguist and fieldworker with an areal commitment to lowland South America.

-My research centers on the social and cultural dimensions of language: pragmatics, sociolinguistics, historical linguistics, and linguistic anthropology.
+My research centers on pragmatics, semantics, and the social dimensions of language: sociolinguistics and linguistic anthropology.
 I also study phonetics and phonology.
-I have conducted in situ fieldwork on Ticuna (Ticuna-Yuri) and Máíhɨ̃ki (Tukanoan), two languages of northwestern Amazonia.
+I have conducted over 20 months of in situ fieldwork on Ticuna (Ticuna-Yuri) and Máíhɨ̃ki (Tukanoan), two languages of northwestern Amazonia.

 Email: amalia dot skilton at berkeley dot edu